The Agile project management methodology has been used by software engineers and IT professionals for the past sixteen years.

 This is very close to my heart.
 I have always believed the only way forward is by continuous improvement in the product and the processes used to bring the product to the market.

 Amazingly nature works.
 Everything in nature is constantly is improved to face new phalanges or become more efficient.

-You may think this concept only works in software development and IT industry and not in industries like car production or manufacturing.
+You may think this concept only works in software development and the IT industry and not in industries like car production or manufacturing.

-You are absolutely wrong in this assumption.
+You are wrong in this assumption.
 I don’t know if Elon Musk is using the Agile method in producing cars for Tesla.
 But I hope he does.

 By improving the product at a fast paste and testing every new improvement with users, Tesla can get a huge lead over the competition.

 From what I have seen so far with Tesla product releases, it seems they are using some sort of Agile method.